-For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes or hours. nta-lifetime defaults to one hour.
+For convenience, TTL-style time unit suffixes can be used to specify the NTA lifetime in seconds, minutes or hours.
+It also accepts ISO 8601 duration formats.

+nta-lifetime defaults to one hour.
 It cannot exceed one week.

 nta-recheck